Woman jailed for causing criminal damage to packet of Pringles

 Defence solicitor, Shane Collins Daly said his client had indicated to gardai on October 30th last she was pleading guilty to the charge.
 He asked Judge O’Shea to be as lenient as possible given his client was recently married, five months pregnant and had suffered from anxiety issues in the past.

-McDonagh told the court was currently doing a hair dressing course and had been working for the past five months at a local hairdressing salon.
+McDonagh is currently doing a hair dressing course and had been working for the past five months at a local hairdressing salon, the court heard.
 It had since closed for refurbishment but she was now doing hairdressing work at her mother’s house.

 Judge O’Shea said he was also concerned when it emerged that McDonagh had popped open the Pringles packet after the security staff had approached her and indicated to her that she should leave the shop.
 “It’s difficult to see that as anything but smart alec behaviour,” he said.